-Courtney J. Warner, MD, Kanwaldeep Williams, Mandeep S. Sidhu, Ferdinand J. Venditti, R. Clement Darling, III, MD.
+Courtney J. Warner, MD1, Kanwaldeep Williams2, Mandeep S. Sidhu3, Ferdinand J. Venditti2, R. Clement Darling, III, MD1.

 Objectives: As care of vascular emergencies becomes more regionalized, the cost of providing emergent care to patients with ruptured aneurysms rests largely on tertiary medical centers.
 These lifesaving procedures may place excessive fiscal strain on an already overtaxed system.
 The objective of this study is to define and quantify the cost of repairing ruptured aneurysms and compare treatment modalities.